Important PPP update for 2021

 In the wake of the first round of Paycheck Protection Program (PPP) loans, you may have seen several stories about larger, multi-million dollar businesses returning their loans.

-With how quickly the initial program ran out of funding, and how many businesses still need help, the backlash comes as no surprise.
+With how quickly the initial program ran out of funding, and how many businesses still need help despite the PPP coffers being refilled and depleted several times, the backlash comes as no surprise.

-Now that program has received a second round of funding, are there limits to the size of businesses who can still get PPP loans?
+Now that program has received second and third rounds of funding, are there limits to the size of businesses who can still get PPP loans?

-Can “larger” small businesses still apply for PPP loans?
+Can “larger” small businesses still apply for PPP loans in 2021?

 The Paycheck Protection Program was created to help small businesses survive the economic shock brought on by the coronavirus pandemic.
 And, despite a growing social “shaming” trend, many “larger” small businesses need relief, too.